-We are responsible for permitting construction of dropped kerbs (also known as vehicular crossings, vehicular accesses or crossovers) for domestic and industrial use, and only applies to land that is part of the public highway.
-It is your responsibility to obtain any other permissions that are required.
-You are strongly advised to check there is no intervening land between your property and the highway boundary.
+We give permission for constructing dropped kerbs (also known as vehicular crossings, vehicular accesses or crossovers) for domestic and industrial use, on land that is part of the public highway.
+It is your responsibility to get any other permissions that are required.
+We strongly advise you to check there is no intervening land between your property and the highway boundary.

-You will need to contact the Planning Department (Regulatory Services, PO Box 1.
-Conwy LL30 9GN) to check if planning permission is required.
-All accesses onto classified roads will require planning permission together with those that do not have permitted development rights.
-We will not permit a new access until planning permission is granted where this is required by the Planning Department.
+You will need to contact the Planning Department to check if you need planning permission.
+Any access onto a classified road needs planning permission, and other roads that do not have permitted development rights.
+We will not permit a new access until you have planning permission from the Planning Department.

 Can you refuse my application?